Assess query performance using Query Store

 Before you start

-You need your own Azure subscription to complete the exercises in this module.
-If you don’t have an Azure subscription, you can set up a free trial account at Build in the cloud with an Azure free account.
+You need your own Azure subscription to complete this exercise.
+If you don’t have an Azure subscription, you can create an Azure free trial.

 Create the exercise environment